Key Takeaways

 Since your equity secures a HELOC, lenders almost always require a new home appraisal to determine the property’s current market value.
 This helps the lender calculate how much equity you have and determine your maximum loan amount.

-Nowadays, many appraisals are carried out online using resources such as Google Street View and public records of recent sales in your neighborhood.
-These are typically cheaper, faster, and less disruptive for the homeowner.
-But a lender may still insist on an in-person appraisal.
-That’s most likely to happen if your home is hard to compare with others or you want a big line of credit.
+Nowadays, many appraisals are conducted online using resources like Google Street View and public sales records in your neighborhood.
+These methods are usually cheaper, quicker, and less disruptive for the homeowner.
+However, a lender might still require an in-person appraisal.
+This is most likely if your home is difficult to compare with others or if you’re applying for a large line of credit.

-Keep in mind that while the appraisal adds time to the approval process, it can also work in your favor.
-Home values have risen steeply in recent years, meaning many homeowners have built equity at a rapid pace.
-You might be able to borrow more than you anticipated.
+Remember that although the appraisal extends the approval process, it can also work to your advantage.
+Home values have increased sharply in recent years, so many homeowners have built equity quickly.
+You might be able to borrow more than you originally expected.

 5. Close on the loan